 JANUARY 13 2014

 UPDATE: NEW WEBSITE STILL UNDER CONSTRUCTION AND I AM RE-WRITING SOME OF THIS HISTORY USING MORE COMMAND CHRONONOGIES.
 ALSO I AM ADDING ALL THE STORIES FROM THE MARINES.
-I THINK THE NEW SITE SHOULD BE UP AND RUNNING SPRING 2014.
-IT WILL BE WOTH THE WAIT.
+I THINK THE NEW SITE SHOULD BE UPAND RUNNING LATE SPRING 2014.

 I am working at present on a website that will offer free access to the An Hoa Project.
 It will be an online archive.
 It will not have every thing that is on the USB as some of the movies are too large for the website and some contributors do not want their stories and photos online.
 But I hope that more Marines will add their stories and photos to this new site to tell their story about their war in Vietnam